 In time, the sons and daughters of the fallen souls scattered across the lands, away from the lurking, sickly pall of Mirvoth in the south, and there rose Six Kingdoms of the Glimmdrad, each ruled by a council of twelve elders.
 To the north, there were the Elindrak* and the Telinir*; to the west, the three councils of the Breild* (“Desert Folk”), the Nolinor*, and the Ailad.* To the east stood the council of Deriath.* Of the six councils, the Breild are the most like their Dwarf kin in the Tjadureiv* – the Shadow Range – for both are sturdily built, rugged, and coarse, and the speech of the Breild is harsher than that of other Glimmdrad.

 In the way of Dwarves, there are three clans: those who carve stone, those who carve ice, and those who carve fyre.
 Undoubtedly, it may be easier to account for the hewing of stone and ice, but the fyre-dwarves have become increasingly withdrawn from all other races, and fewer mention of them – even acknowledgment of their very existence – is made by Men.
-Little more than is known of the faere-folke may be found of the fyre-dwarves, yet the work wrought in their cavernous homes, amidst the moulten islands of Ilerien, are by far some of the most skillfully carved weapons and tools.
+Little more than is known of the faere-folke may be found of the fyre-folke, yet the work wrought in their cavernous homes, amidst the moulten islands of Ilerien, are by far some of the most skilfully carved weapons and tools.
 These are fashioned from smelted stone, found in the lava pools beneath the jagged and grating landscape.
 Amidst the infinitesimally tedious melding process, an unknown constituent, the knowledge of which is vigilantly guarded by dwarf-smiths, is added to the magma; this attribute, then, exponentially strengthens the liquid, permitting the skilled craftsmen to form some of the strongest and most durable relics in all the lands.

-The Gruagachs – of which the narrator’s heritage partakes – are a curious, merry folk whose stubbornness outpaces that of the wittiest mule.
-Terrible cooks they are, and among the trees they live – that is to say, among the immense hanging boughs of the trees of Leriell* – but for such small folk (the largest of them is only “mule’s height”), the measure of their hospitality is quite abundant.
-Travelers among these ‘sprites’ find them very welcoming.
+The Gruagachs – of which the narrator’s heritage partakes – are a curious, merry folke whose stubbornness outpaces that of the wittiest mule.
+Terrible cooks they are, and among the trees they live – that is to say, among the immense hanging boughs of the trees of Leriell* – but for such small folke (the largest of them is only ‘badger’s height’), the measure of their hospitality is quite abundant.
+Travellers among these ‘sprites’ find them very welcoming.
 Gruagachs are indeed not Sprites, although it is just to say that both ilks dwell among forest and hills; those Wee-Folke are nigh-invisible by means of their astonishing quickness; what is more, their voices are like a spilling brook, and the laughter of a merry, bubbling stream amidst a tell-tale, so that it is nearly impossible to pinpoint whether one has actually heard one or is presently going mad.
 Sprites, unlike the Gruagachs, may also materialise into other forms or objects and mischievously irk passer-byes with a lot of clishmaclaver – this art they call Mimicking.

-*Elindrak – dark-haired; dark-eyed; first council of the north
+*Elindrak – dark-haired; dark-eyed; First Council of the North

-* Telenir – blonde; amber-eyed; second council of the north
+* Telenir – blonde; amber-eyed; Second Council of the North

-*Breild – sturdy-built; sandy-complexioned; amber-eyed; blonde; third council of the west
+*Breild – sturdy-built; sandy-complexioned; amber-eyed; blonde; Third Council of the West

 *Tjadureiv/Shadow Range – the dividing range during the First Age between the Feldat Plains and Rulen; border the southern lands

-*War of Kin – war fought between Men and Glimmdrad in the First Age (994 F.A.)
+*War of Kin – war fought between Men and Glimmdrad in the First Age (994 I.A. / 2194 A.Æ.)